Key Stage 3

 The Key Stage 3 curriculum is developed over three years with three hours of taught content per fortnight.
 In year 7, students are taught in form groups, moving to mixed ability classes in years 8 and 9.
 Each year is broken down into topics as detailed below.

-- Why was Becket murdered?
+- Why was Henry II whipped?

 - Why are medieval wars worth remembering?

 - Why did the Wars of the Roses lead to the bloodiest battle on English soil?

 Homework enquiry - the Mali Empire in Africa and Suleiman the Magnificent.

 - What were Martin Luther’s ideas and how did they ‘go viral’?

 - How far and how fast did religion change under the Tudors?

 Homework enquiry: How can we learn about the experience and contribution of black people in Tudor Britain from the evidence they left behind?